Resources / The Definitive Guide to Digital Marketing for Doctors

 Where refers to the right mix of digital channels you use to reach your potential patients.Read about the Marketing Framework in depth.

 First and foremost, you should write down the value proposition for your medical practice.
 There are many ways to write one, we will discuss the template recommended by Geoffrey Moore in his book Crossing the Chasm.

 The Value Proposition is a great tool to identify the Who, What, and Why for your medical practice.

 For patients residing in Mumbai, India

 Who are looking to improve their health and looks using cosmetic surgery and procedures

 Our cosmetic surgery and cosmetology clinic

-We Offer 100% commitment and efforts towards satisfying our patients surgical goals.
+We Offer 100% commitment and effort towards satisfying our patient’s surgical goals.

 Setting SMART goals is important to achieve marketing success.